Loans for Consolidating Debt

 This new loan can be obtained from a traditional bank, a credit union, or other financial institutions.

-Once the consolidation loan is obtained, you will use the cash deposited in your bank account to repay any existing debts, leaving you with only one loan to focus on.
+Once the consolidation loan is obtained, you will use the cash deposited in your bank account to repay any existing debts, leaving you only one loan to focus on.

 Why do people use debt consolidation loans?

-One of the main goals of debt consolidation is to gain access to a lower interest rate than what you were paying on your previous debts which are being consolidated.
+One of the main goals of debt consolidation is to gain access to a lower interest rate than what you were paying on your previous debts, which are being consolidated.

 Is it essential to have good credit to get a debt consolidation loan?